Alcohol and Other Drugs Policy

 When a person drinks too much, their capacity to process information and make safe decisions is impaired.
 The risks associated with alcohol misuse include hangover, overdose and addiction.
-Alcohol misuse and abuse places you at increased risk for physical injury, driving under the influence, sexual assault and other violent behavior.
+Alcohol misuse and abuse places the individual at increased risk for physical injury, driving under the influence, sexual assault and other violent behavior.
 Misusing alcohol can also have a negative impact on academic success, work performance, friendships and family relationships.

 Numerous health risks are associated with drinking.
 Alcohol can interact with many over-the-counter, prescription, and illegal drugs, intensifying the effects of these drugs and leading to potential organ failure or death.
 Long-term excessive drinking can lead to a variety of health problems such as: decreased brain function; impaired sensation, memory lapses or blackouts, organ damage, and addiction.
 Research indicates that adult children of alcoholics have as much as a four to six times greater risk of becoming an alcoholic or having a problem with other drugs.

-Effects of THC (the active ingredient in marijuana) vary depending on the person, setting, dose, and/or expectation of the user.
-Marijuana can make it harder to function and succeed in an academic or work setting, particularly when tasks require close attention and thoughtful decision-making.
+Effects of THC (the active ingredient in marijuana) vary depending on the person, setting, amount, and/or expectation of the user.
+Marijuana/Cannabis can make it harder to function and succeed in an academic or work setting, particularly when tasks require close attention and thoughtful decision-making.
 Using marijuana may impair one’s short-term memory, reading comprehension, and capacity to solve verbal and mathematical problems.
 Increased heart rate and uncomfortable feelings such as paranoia and panic are often experienced with marijuana use.
 Additionally, regular use may lead to “a motivational syndrome” with symptoms of listlessness, fatigue, inattention, withdrawal and apathy, making it difficult to achieve academic and personal goals.

 Inhaling fumes (also known as “huffing”) from chemicals such as paint thinners, glue, gasoline, propane, butane, nitrous oxide, and others can be extremely risky and can cause death.
 Other health consequences include loss of inhibition, loss of motor coordination and/or muscle weakness, headache, nausea or vomiting, cramps, slurred speech, wheezing, unconsciousness, depression, memory impairment, and/or damage to heart and nervous system.